 Six of the most common causes of rear-end collisions include:

 - Unsafe speed—A driver is traveling too fast to make a safe stop.

-- Tailgating—A driver is traveling too closely to the car in front to make a safe stop.
+- Tailgating—A driver is traveling too close to the car in front to make a safe stop.